All-terrain tramper hire

 The tramper can be used to explore two routes through the garden, one throught the wooded area of the pink route and the other on an 'out and back' into the historic walled garden.
 This route is open all year (weather permitting).

 The tramper is for use by anyone who struggles with walking distances or up hills, or who has limited mobility of any kind.
 You don’t have to be registered disabled or have a Blue Badge to use it.

 With a top speed of four miles an hour it can keep pace with the briskest walking companion, meaning you can keep up with your family and enjoy a countryside walk.

 How to hire the tramper

-Please be aware that all tramper users must be accompanied by one other person and one of you must be in possession of a working mobile phone in case of difficulties.
+Please be aware that all tramper users must be accompanied by one other person.

 Tramper hire is free, but you’ll need to become a member of Countryside Mobility.
 This costs £10.00 per year or £2.50 for a two week ‘taster membership’.
-Normal National Trust admission charges apply.
-We can sign you up for membership at the reception and give you training on how to use the tramper, which takes around 10-15 minutes.
+We can sign you up for membership at the courtyard and give you training on how to use the tramper, which takes around 10-15 minutes.

-We recommend that you read the medical and health information and terms and conditions of use (opens as a PDF) before getting here to help you assess whether you’ll be able to use the tramper, saving you time when registering for membership.
+We recommend that you read the terms and conditions on the Countryside Mobility website before getting here.
+This will help you to assess whether you’ll be able to use the tramper, saving you time when registering for membership.
 Once you’ve signed up for membership you can use trampers at 46 Countryside Mobility sites around South West England.